zer0cache/matic-docs/docs/develop/metamask/config-polygon-on-metamask.md

 <br></br>
 <br></br>

-3. Once you click the button you will see a Metamask Notification, now click on **Approve**.
+3. Once you click the button you will see a MetaMask Notification, now click on **Approve**.
 You will be directly switched to Polygon’s Mainnet now in the network dropdown list.
 You can now close the dialog.

 <div align="center">